Transport in the European Union

 Transport in the European Union is a shared competence of the Union and its member states.
-The European Commission includes a Commissioner for Transport, currently Adina Ioana Vălean.
+The European Commission includes a Commissioner for Transport, currently Apostolos Tzitzikostas.
 Since 2012, the commission also includes a Directorate-General for Mobility and Transport which develops EU policies in the transport sector and manages funding for Trans-European Networks and technological development and innovation, worth €850 million yearly for the period 2000–2006.

 During the financial framework 2014–2020 and EU budget 2014, there is 1485.2 euro million commitment for transport, end 761.4 for payment.

 Air transport

 Since 1992, year of the inception of the internal market for aviation of the European Union, the number of passengers and routes has increased substantially: from 10,000 daily flights in 1992 to around 25,000 in 2017, and the number of routes from 2,700 to 8,400.
 In 2017 alone, over 1 billion passengers had flown from, to, or within the European Union.
 Between 2001 and 2019, European air supply effectively doubled.